-The 3rd and final level is designed for players under 2100 FIDE Elo, and is recommended to players in the advanced study guide.
+The 3rd and final level is designed for players under 2100 FIDE Elo and is recommended to players in the advanced study guide.
 The majority of the level 3 books focus on strategic play and calculation.
 More emphasis is on endgames and opening repertoires, with less coverage on tactical motifs.
 Pawn play and calculation methods get a lot of coverage at this level.

-4 opening repertoires chapters: 1.d4 for both colors and the French Defense.
+Four opening repertoires chapters: 1.d4 for both colors and the French Defense.
 Strategic chapters include doubled pawns, hanging pawns, isolated pawns, and backward pawns.
 Two methods of calculation are introduced.

-For players rated under 1100, chess.com is the one-stop-shop best resource for improvment.
+For players rated under 1100, chess.com is the one-stop-shop best resource for improvement.
 Chess.com lessons are the best place to get started with learning strategy and will prepare you for the Yusupov series.
 Players rated over 1100 should select the appropriate Yusupov level and try to work through approximately one level per year.